As the war on Gaza rages on, have human rights declarations been buried under the rubble?

 The General Assembly of the United Nations, in a resolution passed on December 15, 1970, had called upon Israel to comply with the Universal Declaration of Human Rights.
 It had also sought compliance with obligations under Geneva Convention for the Protection of Civilian Persons in Time of War, of August 12, 1949, as well other relevant resolutions.

 In 1989, the United Nations Convention on the Rights of the Child was adopted.
 This historic commitment to children’s rights globally became the most widely ratified human rights treaty in history.
-Israel ratified the Convention in 1991 but says that it does apply in the West Bank and to define Palestinians under the age of 16 in the occupied territories as children.
+Israel ratified the Convention in 1991 but says that it does not apply in the West Bank and to define Palestinians under the age of 16 in the occupied territories as children.
 Israel maintains this stance though its own laws define a child as under the age of 18, in line with the convention.

 This reflects in Israel’s frequent violation of child rights in the Gaza strip – now and before.
 For instance, the Defence for Children International Palestine noted that Israeli offensives had damaged educational infrastructure, including schools run by the United Nations, in the Gaza strip.
 In other words, Israel justifies the bombing of children and does not consider it morally repugnant or legally unacceptable under international human rights law.